-Note from \$A(t)\$ that, even if \$B\$ would not be fluorescent, the decay of \$A\$ will still be biexponential!
+Note from A(t) that, even if B would not be fluorescent, the decay of A will still be biexponential!

-A situation like this may occur with molecules dissolved in an aprotic but hygroscopic medium, like acetonitrile.
+A situation like this may occur with molecules dissolved in an aprotic but hygroscopic media, like acetonirile.
 Water molecules may diffuse (diffusion happens in the nanosecond time scale) and react with fluorophores bearing proton-transfer groups like -OH or -NH2.

-Case D) Interconversion rate constants \$k{AB}\$ and \$k{BA}\$ are very quick compared to the intrinsic lifetimes \$\tau_A\$ and \$\tau_B\$.
+Case D) Interconversion rate constants kAB and kBA are very quick compared to the intrinsic lifetimes $tau_A and$ tau_B.
 In this case the equations of case C would still apply.
 But in practice, a quick equilibrium between reactants and product would be established.
 This means that the concentrations of A and B with respect to each other would always be constant prior to their decay, and hence the whole system could be treated as a single dye.
-The decay would be single exponential, being an average of \$\tau_A\$ and \$\tau_B\$ weighted by their fraction in the equilibrium.
+The decay would be single exponential, being an average of tau_A and tau_B weighted by their fraction in the equilibrium.